Venelin-Bekyarov/Programming-Basics-Book-Python-EN/chapter-07-complex-loops-exam-problems.md

 ![](/assets/chapter-7-2-images/02.magic-numbers-3.png)

 As we can see, we can solve a problem using different types of loops.
 Of course, each task has its most appropriate choice.
-To practice each type of loop – try to solve each of the following problems with all the learned loops.
+To practice each type of loop – try to solve each of the following problems with all the learned type of loops.

 ### Testing in the Judge System

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/1058#1](https://judge.softuni.org/Contests/Practice/Index/1058#1).

-## Problem: Stop Number
+## Task: Stop Number

-Write a program that prints on the console all numbers from **N** to **M**, that are **divisible by 2** and **3 without remainder**, in **reversed order**.
+Write a program that prints on the console all numbers from **N** to **M**, that are **divisible by 2** and **by 3 without remainder**, in **reversed order**.
 We will read **one more** "stop" number from the console – **S**.
-If any of the numbers divisible by 2 and 3 **is equal to the stop number, it should not be printed** and the program should end. **Otherwise print all numbers up to N**, that meet the condition.
+If any of the numbers divisible by 2 and by 3 **is equal to the stop number, it should not be printed** and the program should end. **Otherwise print all numbers up to N**, that meet the condition.

 ### Input Data